Karim Benzema: Controversies and legal issues

-On 4 November 2015, Benzema was arrested by French police for his alleged part in blackmailing fellow France international player Mathieu Valbuena over the alleged recording of a sex-tape on a mobile phone.
+On 4 November 2015, Benzema was arrested by French police for his alleged part in blackmailing fellow France international player Mathieu Valbuena over the alleged recording of a sex tape on a mobile phone.
 During the investigation over the blackmail plot, French Prime Minister Manuel Valls stated, "A great athlete should be exemplary.
 If he is not, he has no place in the France team.
 There are so many kids, so many youngsters in our suburbs that relate to great athletes.
 They wear the blue jersey, the colours of France, which are so important in these moments."
 On 10 December 2015, the president of the FFF Noël Le Graët announced the provisional suspension of the striker from the French team until a new development in the affair.
 On 17 February 2016, the judicial review was lifted by the investigating judge who allowed Benzema to get in touch again with Valbuena.
 On 11 July 2017, the Court of Cassation issued a judgment in which it invalidated a decision of the Court of Appeal of Versailles, which had validated the procedure by which Benzema had been indicted for complicity of attempted blackmail.
 This decision was made on the basis of contesting the legality of the phone calls recording by the police, and the judgement did not disprove the veracity of the blackmail attempt on Valbuena by Benzema.
 On 7 January 2021, the public prosecutor's office in Versailles announced that Benzema would face trial for his alleged involvement in the blackmail attempt.
 On 24 November 2021, Benzema was found guilty of conspiring to blackmail Valbuena with a sex tape.
 The judge gave him a one-year suspended sentence and fined him €75,000.
-His lawyers said they will appeal his conviction.
-He will be definitively sentenced in this case in June 2022, after having abandoned the appeal procedure.
+His lawyers said they would appeal his conviction.
+He was sentenced in this case in June 2022 to a one-year suspended sentence and a fine of £63,000, after having abandoned the appeal procedure.
+Benzema's lawyer indicated their intention to appeal the verdict.